EttusResearch/uhd/host/docs/usrp_b100.rst

 ------------------------------------------------------------------------
 Specify a Non-standard Image
 ------------------------------------------------------------------------
-UHD will automatically select the USRP B-Series images from the installed images package.
+UHD software will automatically select the USRP B-Series images from the installed images package.
 The image selection can be overridden with the **--fpga=** and **--fw=** device address parameters.

 Example device address string representations to specify non-standard images: